JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 If the expression on the left of the vertical bar is `1`, as it is here, we describe the term as a *simple, scalar, random-effects term*.
 The designation "scalar" means there will be exactly one random effect generated for each level of the grouping factor.
 A simple, scalar term generates a block of indicator columns --- the indicators for the grouping factor --- in $\mathbf{Z}$.
-Because there is only one random-effects term in this model and because that term is a simple, scalar term, the model matrix $\mathbf{Z}$ for this model is the indicator matrix for the levels of `batch`.
+Because there is only one random-effects term in this model and because that term is a simple, scalar term, the model matrix $\mathbf{Z}$ for this model is the indicator matrix for the levels of `batch`, as shown earlier in this section.

 In the next chapter we fit models with multiple simple, scalar terms and, in subsequent chapters, we extend random-effects terms beyond simple, scalar terms.
 When we have only simple, scalar terms in the model, each term has a unique grouping factor and the elements of the list returned by can be considered as associated with terms or with grouping factors.